The Institutional Review Board

 1. Exempt Proposals

-IRB options in response to requests for exemption include; agreement with exempt status, request for additional information, or referral for full board or expedited review.
-The IRB reserves the right to request additional information and, when there is concern, the investigator may be requested to submit such proposals to the board for full or expedited review.
+IRB options in response to requests for exemption include; agreement with exempt status, request for additional information, or referral for expedited review or full board.

-If the IRB determines that the study is exempt from IRB oversight, the investigator will receive a Letter of Determination from the IRB showing that they reviewed the study and made this determination based on the current Federal Regulations.
+If the IRB determines that the study is exempt, the investigator will receive an Approval Letter from the IRB showing that they reviewed the study and made this determination based on the current Federal Regulations.

 Below are abbreviated descriptions of the types of research that are exempt from IRB oversight.
 For the full description, please see the Federal Regulations at 45 CRF 46: 101 b: